Queendom (TV series): 3rd Preliminary Round (Part 2) – FANtastic Queendom (Episodes 8–9)

-For the assessment from the other Queendom acts, every act has to vote for an act that they believed to have performed better than them and also to have performed worse than them.
-A hidden rule is that an act also can choose not to vote (usually) for an act that is better than them.
+For the Self-Assessment, every act has to vote for an act that they believed to have performed better than them and also to have performed worse than them.
+A hidden rule is that an act also can choose not to vote for an act that is better than them.
 The 1st placed act gets the full 15,000 points, with each of the remaining acts getting points based on the proportions of the points obtained compared to the points obtained for the 1st placed act.

 Results

 Finale Live Comeback Stages (Episode 10)

 In the finale live comeback stages, the six acts each perform a newly produced song live.
 The maximum points an act can obtain is 20,000 points.